Let us see how to set up the environment variables in a Windows Operating System, in order to execute your first Java program.

 Hence, the path of the bin folder in JDK in our system is -

-Next, in the search box of the Windows Operating System(Windows 7 to Windows 10), type in windows command sysdm.cpl and press the Enter button to open the System Properties window.
+Next, in the search box of the Windows Operating System(Windows 7 to Windows 10), type in a Windows command sysdm.cpl and press the Enter button, which opens the System Properties window.

 Once the window of System properties opens up, we need to click on its tab that says, Advanced.

-In the Advanced tab window, we need to click on the button that says, Environment Variables , in order to set the environment variables for executing Java programs.
+In the Advanced tab window, we need to click on the button that says, Environment Variables, to set the environment variables for executing the Java programs.

 In the next window of Environment Variables, we first need to click on Path variable in the section of System variables

-and then click on Edit button, to edit the value of this Path System variable.
+and then click on the Edit button, to edit the value of this Path System variable.

-Clicking the Edit button to edit the value of Path System variable, opens
+Clicking the Edit button to edit the value of the Path System variable, opens

 a new dialog window of Edit System Variable.
 This window has two options - Variable name and Variable value.